Dingman Sports Park

 About the project

 The City of London has initiated a process to support the development of a new outdoor sports park at 3460 Dingman Drive.
-This park is being developed to help meet demand for rectangular sports fields, to provide tournament facilities with easy access from Hwy 401 and Hwy 402, and to provide recreation benefits that support forecasted residential growth in South London.
+This park is being developed to help meet demand for multi-purpose rectangular sports fields, to provide tournament facilities with easy access from Hwy 401 and Hwy 402, and to provide recreation benefits that support forecasted residential growth in South London.
 The subject site provides the opportunity to develop a park that fills these needs, while protecting and enhancing existing ecological features, managing stormwater, and promoting environmental education consistent with the recommendations from the 2019 Parks and Recreation Master Plan.

 Later in the fall of 2025, the City will engage the community through this website regarding the challenges and opportunities on the site, as well as alternative design solutions that respond to those site conditions.